fartiolii/pacs-project/README.md

 ```

 # Results visualization
-Each test produces two output files ("y_vec.vtk" and "u_vec.vtk") which contain the obtained optimal vectors y and u, that
+Each test produces two output files ("y_vec.vtk" and "u_vec.vtk") containing the obtained optimal vectors y and u, that
 can be visualized using VisIt.